What Is CPU Bottlenecking?

 How To Get Rid Of A CPU Bottleneck

-Instead, your best option is to upgrade to a better CPU.
+Instead, your best option is to upgrade to an improved CPU.

 How To Avoid A CPU Bottleneck